UCSD-E4E/baboons-on-the-move/README.md

 # Contributing
 ## System Requirements
-This project only officially runs on Ubuntu 20.04.
+This project only officially runs on Ubuntu 20.04 and 22.04.
 Other operating systems are compatible through the use of Vagrant.

 ### Windows
 To run the project on Windows, please ensure you run the following command in an admin PowerShell